joola/joola.io.express/README.md

 2. In your app.js add: ```app.use(require('joola.io.express')({APIToken:'TOKEN'});```
 3. Run your node app and navigate to: ```http://yourwebserver/analytics```

-## Getting a Read/Write Key
+## Getting Read/Write KeyS
-Before you can start writing and reading data securly, you will need to obtain read/write keys from [reflect.io](http://reflect.io).
+Before you can start writing and reading data securely, you will need to obtain read/write keys from [reflect.io](http://reflect.io).

-If you wish to avoid registration, you can download and install your copy of [joola.io](http://joola.io).
+If you wish to avoid registration, you can download and install your copy of [[joola.io]].

 ## Experimental
 **This is an Experimental package**
-Other than guaranteeing that any data collected is securly stored within our servers, there are no guarantees.
+Other than guaranteeing that any data collected is securely stored within our servers, there are no guarantees.

 ## Contribute
 We would love to get your help!
 We have outlined a simple [Contribution Policy][18] to support a transparent and easy merging